stargate-rewritten/Stargate-ESR/README.md

 This is the default gate configuration.
 See the Custom Gate Layout section on how to change this.
 ```
     OO
-   O  O - These are Obsidian blocks.
+   O  O - These are Obsidian blocks (use Sea Lanterns if underwater).
 You need 10.
-   O  O - Place a sign on either of these two blocks of Obsidian.
+   ■  ■ - Place a sign on either of these two blocks.
    O  O
     OO
 ```